Today, we hear a lot about White supremacy but very little about Jewish supremacy, as if the former stands for the latter.

 The Jewish supremacist state of Israel must come to an end as such.
 The goal of exposing Israel’s crimes and the immorality of its supporters is to seek transformative justice in Palestine – to de-Zionize.

-Rima Najjar is a Palestinian whose father’s side of the family comes from the forcibly depopulated village of Lifta on the western outskirts of Jerusalem.
+About the author: Rima Najjar is a Palestinian whose father’s side of the family comes from the forcibly depopulated village of Lifta on the western outskirts of Jerusalem.
 She is an activist, researcher and retired professor of English literature, Al-Quds University, occupied West Bank.

 Source: Global Research